jroussea/LAGOON-MCL-Shiny-app/README.md

 R
 ```

-Adding an Internet browser (important to be able to launch the Shiny application)
+Adding an Internet browser (important to be able to launch the Shiny application). \
-Tester with `firefox` and `google-chrome`
+Test with `firefox` and `google-chrome` options

 ```
 options(browser = "firefox")